 The procedure for obtaining reimbursement for out-ofarea dialysis care is described in the "Requests for Payment" section.

 Your Cost Share.
 You pay the following for these covered Services related to dialysis:

-- Equipment and supplies for home hemodialysis and home peritoneal dialysis: no charge - One routine outpatient visit per month with the multidisciplinary nephrology team for a consultation, evaluation, or treatment: no charge - Hemodialysis and peritoneal dialysis treatment: no charge - Hospital inpatient care (including room and board, drugs, imaging, laboratory, and special procedures, and Plan Physician Services): no charge
+- Equipment and supplies for home hemodialysis and home peritoneal dialysis: no charge - One routine outpatient visit per month with the multidisciplinary nephrology team for a consultation, evaluation, or treatment: no charge - Hemodialysis and peritoneal dialysis treatment: no charge - Hospital inpatient care (including room and board, drugs, imaging, laboratory, and other diagnostic and treatment Services, and Plan Physician Services): no charge